miroiu/nodify/PULL_REQUEST_TEMPLATE.md

 Copy the correct template for your contribution.

-After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.

 ## 🐛 Bug fixing

 > The pull request must only fix an existing bug.